Derived equivalence classification of the cluster-tilted algebras of Dynkin type E: Cluster-tilted algebras of type

-and determine all quivers which can be obtained from it by a finite number of mutations.
-For this, one can use the software of B. Keller \cite{Keller-software}.
+This can be done, for example, by using the Java applet of Keller~\cite{Keller-software}.
 The mutation class of $E_6$ consists of 67 quivers.
-For the purpose of derived equivalence classifications of the corresponding cluster-tilted algebras it suffices to consider the quivers up to sink/source equivalence, and there are $21$ quivers up to sink/source equivalence.
-We can divide the corresponding cluster-tilted algebras into six groups by computing the polynomials associated with their Cartan matrices.
-Recall from the introduction that these associated polynomials are obtained by multiplying the determinant of the Cartan matrix by the characteristic polynomial of its asymmetry matrix.
-It will turn out that these six groups form the six derived equivalence classes of the cluster-tilted algebras of type $E_6$.
+To reduce the number of calculations, observe that for the purpose of derived equivalence classification of the corresponding cluster-tilted algebras it suffices to consider the quivers only up to sink/source equivalence, see Lemma~\ref{l:goodmutss}.
+There are $21$ quivers up to sink/source equivalence, and we number them $1,2,\dots,21$ according to the output of the program~\cite{Keller-software}.

+For each representative quiver in a sink/source equivalence class we compute the relations of the corresponding cluster-tilted algebra according to~\cite{BMR_finite}.
+From this we deduce the Cartan matrix and the associated polynomial, obtained by multiplying the determinant of the Cartan matrix by the characteristic polynomial of its asymmetry matrix.

+As there are six distinct such polynomials, the quivers are divided into six groups according to the associated polynomial of their corresponding cluster-tilted algebras.
+We claim that these groups form the six derived equivalence classes of the cluster-tilted algebras of type $E_6$.

-We list in the table below all quivers in the mutation class of type $E_6$.
-For each group of sink/source equivalent quivers we give only one picture where certain arrows are replaced by undirected lines; this has to be read that these lines can take any orientation.
-We also give the Cartan matrix of the corresponding cluster-tilted algebra of one particular representative in each group of sink/source equivalent quivers.
-From this Cartan matrices one can easily read off to which orientation of the undirected lines it corresponds; in fact, for a line between vertices $i$ and $j$ the arrow is going from $i$ to $j$ if the $(i,j)$ entry in the Cartan matrix is non-zero, and from $j$ to $i$ otherwise.
-We sort the $21$ classes of cluster-tilted algebras of type $E_6$ (up to sink/source equivalence) according to their associated polynomials, and number them according to the output of B. Keller's software \cite{Keller-software}, i.e. the cluster-tilted algebras are denoted by $A_{\textrm{number}}$.
+In the table below we list, for each of these six polynomials, all the quivers in the mutation class of type $E_6$ whose corresponding cluster-tilted algebras have this polynomial as associated polynomial.
+For each set of sink/source equivalent quivers we give only one picture where certain arrows are replaced by undirected lines; this has to be read that these lines can take any orientation.
+We also give the relations of the corresponding cluster-tilted algebras.
+Since there is at most one arrow between any two vertices, we indicate a path by the sequence of vertices it traverses.
+A zero-relation is then indicated by a sequence of the form $(a,b,c,\dots)$ and a commutativity relation has the form $(a,b,c,\dots)-(a',b',c',\dots)$.

 { }

 { }

 { }